Event-Triggered Control of Neuron Growth with Actuation at Soma: Introduction

 Studying the behavior of tubulin proteins can help achieve the desired axon length.
-For this reason, numerous mathematical models have employed Ordinary Differential Equations (ODEs) and Partial Differential Equations (PDEs) to clarify tubulin behavior \cite{van1994neuritic,mclean2004continuum,oliveri2022mathematical}.
+Numerous mathematical models have been proposed for representing the axon growth by Ordinary Differential Equations (ODEs) and Partial Differential Equations (PDEs) to clarify tubulin behavior \cite{mclean2004continuum}.
 Authors of \cite{diehl2014one} model the axon growth process as a coupled PDE-ODE with a moving boundary, akin to the Stefan problem, effectively describing the associated physical phenomena.
 In this model, the PDE represents tubulin concentration's evolution along the axon, and the ODEs describe both the evolution of axon length and tubulin concentration at the growth cone.
 Given that this model captures this critical information about axon growth, it is worthwhile to consider designing a controller to regulate tubulin concentration and axon length.
-Over the past two decades, researchers have developed a technique. known as boundary control of PDE systems by PDE backstepping, to regulate PDEs by defining control laws at their boundaries \cite{krstic2008boundary}.
+Over the past two decades, boundary controls of PDE systems have been developed by PDE backstepping, to regulate PDEs by defining control laws at their boundaries \cite{krstic2008boundary}.
 Following the development of this technique, boundary control was expanded to the class of coupled PDE-ODE systems \cite{krstic09,susto2010control, tang2011state}.
-While the majority of these contributions are typically assumed to have a constant domain size over time, some researchers focused on a moving domain over time specifically addressing the Stefan problem, as discussed in \cite{petrus12,ecklebe2021toward,izadi2015pde}.
-Besides these studies, backstepping-based control techniques are constructed for Stefan problem in \cite{krstic2020materials} with global stability results.
-Following this progress, several works have proposed local stability results for nonlinear hyperbolic PDEs, as seen in \cite{coron2013local, yu2020bilateral}.
-We achieved local stability results for the first time for nonlinear parabolic PDEs with a moving boundary for the axon growth problem in our previous works \cite{demir2021neuroncontrol,demir2022neuron}, and with input delay in \cite{demir2022input}.
+While the majority of these contributions are typically assumed to have a constant domain size over time, some recent works focused on a parabolic PDE with a moving domain over time, such as the Stefan problem, which owns a nonlinearity in the moving boundary dynamics.
+Boundary control for the Stefan problem was achieved in \cite{krstic2020materials} by backstepping design with global stability results by using maximum principle for parabolic PDE.
+White, for nonlinear hyperbolic PDEs, several works have proposed local stability results, e.g. \cite{coron2013local}.
+Our previous works achieved local stability results for nonlinear parabolic PDEs with a moving boundary of the axon growth \cite{demir2021neuroncontrol,demir2022neuron}, and with input delay in \cite{demir2022input}.